University of Bordeaux

 Through the current context of environmental evolution, in particular with climate change, as well as the transformation of societal expectations for wine, the presentation will address the means developed today by research in the field of vine and wine sciences to accompany these transitions.

-Philippe Darriet is Professor in Enology (analytical chemistry, vinification process, wine composition, sensory analysis) and deputy Director of Enology research (UMR INRAE 1366 OENOLOGY) at Institute of Vine and Wine Science from University of Bordeaux.
+Philippe Darriet is Professor in Enology (analytical chemistry, vinification process, wine composition, sensory analysis) and Director of Enology research (UMR INRAE 1366 OENOLOGY) at Institute of Vine and Wine Science from University of Bordeaux.

 After preparing a PhD thesis at Faculty of Enology (University of Bordeaux) (1993) on Sauvignon blanc aroma (PhD thesis directed by Prof D Dubourdieu), he was recruited in 1994 as assistant professor at Bordeaux University.
 Habilitation thesis (2002) on wine aroma chemistry and biochemistry and Full professor position since 2007.